r1chardj0n3s/parse/README.rst

     >>> 'item' in r
     True

-Note that ``in`` only works if you have named fields.
-Dotted names and indexes are possible though the application must make additional sense of the result:
+Note that `in` only works if you have named fields.

+Dotted names and indexes are possible with some limits.
+Only word identifiers are supported (ie. no numeric indexes) and the application must make additional sense of the result:

 .. code-block:: pycon